How to Ship Cremated Remains

 Are there regulations regarding flying with cremated remains internationally?

 Every country (and airline) has its own set of rules and regulations regarding the transportation of human remains and shipping ashes or mailing cremated remains.
-You should check with the relevant country’s embassy before flying or travelling to ensure you have the required documentation and meet their regulation standards.
+You should check with the relevant country’s embassy before flying or traveling to ensure you have the required documentation and meet their regulation standards.
 You should additionally check with the airline you’re traveling with to see if they have any special regulations regarding transporting human remains.

 What type of documentation is required when flying internationally with cremated remains?